 There is a lot of debate in the parenting community surrounding the topic of Circumcision.
 Of course, parents want to make the best decision possible for their child and educating yourself on the topic is an important first step.

-Routine circumcision is usually performed within 10 days of birth.
-In some cases, the procedure may be delayed.
-We perform circumcision on infants as well as older children and adults.
+Routinely, circumcision is performed within 10 days of your baby’s birth.
+In some cases, however, the procedure may be delayed.
+We at Western Michigan Urological Associates perform circumcision on infants as well as older children and adults.

 There are several advantages to circumcision.
-Circumcised infants are less likely to develop urinary tract infections, especially their first year of life.
-Later, circumcised men are at a lower risk for penile cancer.
-What’s more, circumcision may protect against sexually transmitted diseases, including HIV.
+Circumcised infants are less likely to develop urinary tract infections, especially during their first year of life.
+Also, circumcised men are at a lower risk for penile cancer and circumcision may also help protect against sexually transmitted diseases, including HIV.

 - Infection and penile injury

 - Meatal stenosis (narrowing of the opening where urine leaves the body)

 - Skin bridges (improper healing of the skin on the head of the penis)